what is informal organization

 Example of Informal Organization

 In such a large corporation, the working style of employees is very formal, strictly with reporting and organizational lines.
 Even so, there will be an informal group of people across departments who get together over lunch frequently.
-The group that started out as a catch-up social gathering to know what was happening in the lives of the individuals has mushroomed to become a support network through which they reach out to find industry insights, to brainstorm work-related problems, and for emotional support.
+The group that started as a catch-up social gathering to know what was happening in the lives of the individuals has mushroomed to become a support network through which they reach out to find industry insights, brainstorm work-related problems, and provide emotional support.

 Difference Between a Formal and Informal Organization